-Detailed information on U.S. commercial fisheries in Alaska waters (including observer programs, observer coverage, and observed incidental takes of marine mammals) is presented in Appendices 3-6 of the Alaska Stock Assessment Reports.
+Information on U.S. commercial fisheries in Alaska waters (including observer programs, observer coverage, and observed incidental takes of marine mammals) is presented in Appendices 3-6 of the Alaska Stock Assessment Reports.

-No incidental mortality or serious injury of the Gulf of Alaska stock of harbor porpoise was observed in U.S. commercial fisheries in 2010-2014 (Breiwick 2013; MML, unpubl. data).
-Observers monitoring the State of Alaska-managed Prince William Sound salmon drift gillnet fishery in 1990 and 1991 recorded 1 mortality in 1990 and 3 in 1991, which extrapolated to 8 (95% CI: 1-23) and 32 (95% CI: 3-103) for the entire fishery, resulting in a mean annual mortality and serious injury rate of 20 (CV = 0.60) porpoise when averaged over 1990 and 1991 (Table 1; Wynne et al. 1991, 1992).
+No incidental mortality or serious injury of the Gulf of Alaska stock of harbor porpoise was observed in U.S. federal commercial fisheries in 2012-2016 (Breiwick 2013; MML, unpubl. data).
+Alaska Marine Mammal Observer Program (AMMOP) observers monitoring the State of Alaska-managed Prince William Sound salmon drift gillnet fishery in 1990 and 1991 recorded 1 mortality in 1990 and 3 in 1991, which extrapolated to 8 (95% CI: 1-23) and 32 (95% CI: 3-103) for the entire fishery, resulting in a mean annual mortality and serious injury rate of 20 porpoise (CV = 0.60) when averaged over 1990 and 1991 (Table 1; Wynne et al. 1991, 1992).
 The Prince William Sound salmon drift gillnet fishery has not been observed since 1991 and no additional data are available for that fishery.

-In 1999 and 2000, observers were placed on the state-managed Cook Inlet salmon set and drift gillnet vessels.
+In 1999 and 2000, AMMOP observers were placed on state-managed Cook Inlet salmon set and drift gillnet vessels.
 One harbor porpoise mortality was observed in 2000 in the Cook Inlet salmon drift gillnet fishery (Manly 2006).
 This single mortality extrapolates to an estimated mortality and serious injury rate of 31 porpoise for that year and an average of 16 porpoise per year when averaged over the 2 years of observer data (Table 1).

-In 2002 and 2005, observers were placed on state-managed Kodiak Island set gillnet vessels.
+In 2002 and 2005, AMMOP observers were placed on state-managed Kodiak Island set gillnet vessels.
 Harbor porpoise mortality observed in this fishery (2 each in both 2002 and 2005) (Manly 2007) extrapolates to an estimated mean annual mortality and serious injury rate of 36 harbor porpoise (Table 1).
+Although these observer data are dated, they are considered the best available data on mortality and serious injury levels in these fisheries.